danielaparker/jsoncons/doc/ref/json_type_traits/convenience-macros.md

 `match` - a function object that takes a value of type `const T&` and returns `true` if the value matches an allowed value, `false` otherwise.
 If the function object `to` is also provided, type `T` must be the same as the  return type of `T`, otherwise it must be the same as the member type (since 0.157.0)
-`from` - a function object that takes a value of type 'T' that must have a `json_type_traits` specialization, and returns a value that must be the same as the member type.
+`from` - a function object that takes a value of type `T` that must have a `json_type_traits` specialization, and returns a value that must be the same as the member type.
 If the function object `to` is also provided, type `T` must be the same as the  return type of `T`, otherwise it must be the same as the member type (since 0.157.0)
-`to` - a function object that takes a value of type member type, and returns a value of type T that must have `json_type_traits` specialization.
+`to` - a function object that takes a value of type member type, and returns a value of type `T` that must have `json_type_traits` specialization.
 The type of `to`'s return value must match the type of `from`'s parameter value (since 0.157.0)
 `base_class_name` - the name of a base class